-Do not suffer bad business practices in silence and we can only stamp out unethical business behaviour if we don't allow it to go unnoticed.
+Do not suffer bad business practices in silence, we can only stamp out unethical business behaviour if we don't allow it to go unnoticed.
 Historically, ethics and profitability have been treated as being mutually exclusive.
-But we live in an era now that "businesses can operate in an ethical manner and still be a thriving profitable business"
+But we live in an era now that businesses can operate in an ethical manner and still be a thriving profitable business.

 Equally, do you know of any companies who deserve to be congratulated on their good business practices, with suppliers and customers, if you have examples of either do let us know at firstname.lastname@example.org